MenglinLu/CKM_progression/Readme.md

 ### lifestyle intervention
 - `HR_subtype-Lifestyle.R`: Used to calculate the HR values of healthy lifestyle behaviours for the long-term risk of CVD in comparison to unhealthy counterparts for each subtype
 - `HR_subtype-Lifestyle.R`: Used to calculate the HR values of healthy lifestyle behaviours for the long-term risk of CVD in comparison to unhealthy lifestyle behaviours across different subtypes and phases

+### longitudinal validation
+- `biomarker changes validation.py`: Used for analyzing observed biomarker distributions at follow-up for longitudinal validation
+- `disease progression validation.py`: Used for calculating disease proportion at follow-up for longitudinal validation

 ## How to install and run SuStaIn model using sample data
 1. Create a virtual environment‌: `conda create -n sustain_test python=3.8`